 Lynn Brandon, Associate Professor; Ph.D., Virginia Polytechnic Institute and State University.
-Lifestyle merchandising in home furnishings and apparel products; purchase behavior and evaluative criteria in home furnishings and apparel products.
+Lifestyle merchandising in home furnishing and apparel products; purchase behavior and evaluative criteria in home furnishings and apparel products.

 Judith C. Forney, Professor and Dean of the College of Merchandising, Hospitality and Tourism; Ph.D., Purdue University.
 Consumer behavior; apparel/textile international production and trade.